Discover an off-the-beaten-track taste of southern Italy on Puglia and Basilicata holidays, celebrating a land of wine, oil and medieval caves

-This beautiful university city is known as the ‘Florence of the South’ due to the magnificent Baroque architecture which complements its maze of narrow streets lined with boutiques, antique shops and charming restaurants.
-Lecce has a rich history and the central square, Piazza Sant’Oronzo, lies on a Roman amphitheatre.
-Stroll to the Basilica di Santa Croce, one of the most beautiful examples of southern Baroque buildings and head to the Piazza del Duomo to admire the stunning 12th-Century cathedral which has an ornate facade and 68 metre-tall bell tower.
+Lecce is known as ‘Florence of the South’ due to the magnificent Baroque architecture complementing a maze of narrow streets lined with boutiques, antique shops and charming restaurants.
+It also has a rich history and the central square, Piazza Sant’Oronzo, lies on a Roman amphitheatre.
+Stroll to the Basilica di Santa Croce, one of the most beautiful examples of southern Baroque buildings and head to Piazza del Duomo for the stunning 12th-Century cathedral with its ornate facade and 68 metre-tall bell tower.

-Perfect for history and culture lovers, this delightful hillside town is known as the ‘White City’ due to its abundance of white-washed houses that dazzle in the sunlight.
-Surrounded by olive groves, the city has a network of medieval streets, alleys, staircases and arches that give way to far-reaching views.
-Explore Ostuni’s historic centre with its impressive 15th-Century cathedral before relaxing in one of the excellent restaurants or trendy bars.
-From here you can easly reach the Puglia coast and countryside by bicycle or car.
+Perfect for history and culture lovers, the beautiful ‘White City’ surrounded by olive groves and a network of medieval streets, alleys and arches has an historic centre with an impressive 15th-Century cathedral.
+From here you can easily reach the Puglia coast and countryside by bicycle or car.

-This former Venetian trading port is now a popular coastal resort home to ancient ruins, tranquil sandy coves, sea caves, unspoilt countryside and charming hilltop villages.
-Monopoli’s central piazza is lined with cafés and bars which are ideal for relaxing with a gelato or coffee and watching the world go by.
-The historic quarter surrounds a 16th-Century castle and you can discover Roman and Bronze Age settlements, visit the nearby fortified abbey of Santo Stefano, or explore the coast which stretches for eight miles and is sprinkled with picturesque beaches.
+This former Venetian trading port is a popular coastal resort of ancient ruins, tranquil sandy coves, sea caves and charming hilltop villages.
+The historic quarter surrounds a 16th-Century castle and Roman and Bronze Age settlements.
+Visit the fortified abbey of Santo Stefano and explore the eight-mile stretch of coast sprinkled with picturesque beaches.

-Declared a UNESCO World Heritage Site, charming Alberobello is home to over 1500 white-washed Trulli, fascinating little circular buildings with conical, white-tipped roofs.
-These 14th-Century limestone dwellings were originally built in this unique architectural style to avoid the high taxes which were applied to stable buildings.
-Nowadays they serve as homes, restaurants and shops.
-Strolling through this enchanting town feels as though you have entered a fairy-tale land.
+Declared a UNESCO World Heritage Site, Alberobello is home to over 1500 whitewashed Trulli - extraordinary dry stone buildings with conical, white-tipped roofs.
+These 14th-Century limestone dwellings were originally built to avoid the high taxes applied to stable buildings but nowadays serve as homes, restaurants and shops.
 Wander the lanes of Rione Monti, browse the little souvenir shops and enjoy a glass of local wine at one of the Trulli bars.
-Stay in one of the unique Trulli houses at the Tipico Resort In Trulli.

-The beautiful region of Basilicata can be found in the instep of Italy’s ‘boot’ and it is the most mountainous region in Italy.
-The region is popular with hikers and naturalists as well as history buffs who are drawn to the striking architecture and ancient cave dwellings which evoke a bygone era.
-The forests and mountains are dotted with traditional villages and tiny churches whilst the coast is home to stylish seaside resorts.
-Basilicata’s rugged landscape of ravines, forested valleys and caves provides a tranquil and dramatic setting for those in search of a more remote destination away from hoards of tourists.
+The instep of Italy’s ‘boot’ and one of the most mountainous regions in Italy, Basilicata is popular with hikers and naturalists as well as history buffs drawn to the striking architecture and ancient cave dwellings.
+Forests and mountains are dotted with traditional villages and tiny churches while the coast is home to stylish seaside resorts.

-This pre-historic and UNESCO World Heritage listed city is famous for its eerie 8th-Century cave-dwellings which are carved into the cliff face of a river gorge and are a sight to behold.
-This extraordinary city transports visitors to another century and its underground labyrinth of streets and churches – where roofs become streets as the dwellings are stacked upon one another – are fascinating to explore.
-From the Palaeolithic period until the mid-20th Century these troglodyte settlements were inhabited.
-Today the town’s population live in the modern buildings located on the plateau above the gorge and the majority of the caves or ‘Sassi’ lie abandoned.
-Please note that this resort is not suitable for anyone with walking difficulties.
+This pre-historic UNESCO World Heritage listed city is famous for its 8th- century cave-dwellings- carved into the cliff face of a river gorge.
+This extraordinary city transports visitors to another century and the underground labyrinth of streets and churches are fascinating to explore.
+Please note that this resort is not suitable for those with walking difficulties.
 This unique destination is just over an hour's drive from Alberobello and can easily be visited on a day trip.